unexpectedpanda/mobydump/README.md

 ### Set up relationships

-In the `Platform name - (Primary) Games` table, set `game_id` as the primary key, and then use the relationships view to link the fields between the different tables.
+In the `Platform name - (Primary) Games` table, set `game_id` as the primary key, and then use the relationships view to link the fields between the different tables you've created by importing the delimiter-separated value files.

 The column `releases_release_year` has been added to the Releases and Product codes files, so you can build comparisons using the year as an integer.
 If you want, you can also link